Kiwi on board cruise ship tests positive for coronavirus

 A New Zealander on board a cruise ship has tested positive for coronavirus.

-New Zealand Ministry of Foreign Affairs & Trade said it was giving consular assistance to the sick Kiwi who was on the Diamond Princess cruise ship in Yokohama, Japan.
+New Zealand Ministry of Foreign Affairs and Trade said it was giving consular assistance to the sick Kiwi who was on the Diamond Princess cruise ship in Yokohama, Japan.

 MFAT would not provide any further information about the person besides saying they were one of 13 New Zealanders on the ship.